Anderson Cooper Talks About Donald Trump’s Travel Ban Court Loss

 Anderson Cooper started off Anderson Cooper 360° Thursday evening by discussing how Donald Trump lost his bid to get his travel ban reinstated.

 “Good evening, thanks for joining us tonight.
 The breaking news tonight is big.
 A major setback for President Trump — the verdict from a federal appeals court has come in, and it is unanimous.
-They are not reinstating his travel ban against refugees and citizens from seven different Muslim countries,” Cooper said before noting Trumps anger towards the ruling.
+They are not reinstating his travel ban against refugees and citizens from seven different Muslim countries,” Cooper said before noting Trump’s anger towards the ruling.

 SEE YOU IN COURT, THE SECURITY OF OUR NATION IS AT STAKE!